marcosvppfernandes/marcosvppfernandes/README.md

 ### 🌱 I’m currently studying:

-- Deployment on the cloud using AWS/GCP
+- Deployment on the cloud using all the services from AWS
 - Best practices of cloud deployment and its maintenance
-- Tableau
+- Data Visualization and interactive dashboard

 ### ⚡ Hobbies:

 - Brazilian Jiu-Jitsu 🤼‍♂️
 - Boardgames 🎲
 - Spending quality time with my loved ones ❤️